Welcome to Commissioner Aaron "Adot" Whitely's Info Hub

 YOUTH ENGAGEMENT

 Tomorrow’s leaders, policy makers, employers and workforce are represented in our youth.
-Our district has minimal access to activities and locations where our youth can be engaged and enriched outside of school.
-I will advocate for a sports complex in or near our district as an avenue to engage our youth.
-Our government has to be intentional in ensuring that ALL of our youth are being poured into, I want to spearhead that drive to include searching for grants and funding for youth events.
+Our government has to be intentional in ensuring that ALL of our youth have the tools available to them to become productive citizens.
+As YOUR commissioner I have worked to identify grant opportunities for our youth and to develop ways to engage our youth.
 I believe that engaging our youth will help lower crime while uncovering other challenges that may need to be addressed in our community’s households.

 TRANSPARENCY & GOVERNMENT ENGAGEMENT